|Gifts of Love

 displeasure.
 Or maybe it's the fact that he's plump and doesn't seem to mind, an attitude I've

 tried to master for years.

 Pooh is my idol.
 There.
 I've said it.
-That 3-foot Pooh is now the master of my roll top desk
+That 3-foot Pooh is now the master of my roll top desk and

-discovered they are rules I can apply to every area of my life.
+rules I can apply to every area of my life.

 Never complain, even if you're stuck.
 Eventually you have to get un-stuck.
 It just might take

 awhile.
 But if it takes awhile, it's a lesson in patience.
 Patience is a good thing.

 Be resourceful.
 If you can't reach what you really want, create a new way to get it, no matter

 how crazy it may seem at the time.
 There are more ways to do a thing than just the old way of